theclam/ospfcli2dot/README.md

 ospfcli2dot - takes the output of "show ip ospf database router" and optionally a hostfile outputs a GraphViz DOT file corresponding to the network topology

-v0.3 alpha, By Foeh Mannay, December 2017
+v0.4 alpha, By Foeh Mannay, September 2018

 Enter input filename: cli-output.txt

-Enter hostnames file or press enter to continue without one: hosts If you want to group by hostname, enter the separator now (or press enter to continue): -
+Enter hostnames file or press enter to continue without one: hosts

+If you want to group by hostname, enter the separator now

+ (or press enter to continue): -

-Do you want to group by the [f]irst or [l]ast part of the hostname? f Enter output filename: mytopology.dot foeh@feeble ~ $
+Do you want to group by the [f]irst or [l]ast part of the hostname? f

+Enter output filename: mytopology.dot

+foeh@feeble ~ $

 Using DOT files